- Palak Mittal

-Pushkar Travel Diary
+Pushkar Fair: An Eye-Opening Experience - Travel Diary

 Many older rural men in Rajasthan are addicted to this substance.
 In fact, doda post was legally sold in Rajasthan till April 2016.
-However, rampant use of this substance has left thousands of people addicted to it.
-And it is in this context that during government elections, voters are often lured using this contraband substance.

 This drug is not just relaxing or entertaining but also bears religious and political attachments to it.